 How desirable is it that the United States exert strong leadership in world affairs?

-Transatlantic Trends is conducted by the German Marshal Fund and the Eurobarometer is conducted by the European Commission.
-Our other data is from a variety of other publicly available sources, to be described later.
-Working with the Transatlantic Trends data limited the number of countries in the study sample, but increased the number of years.
-When we conduct our analysis with the Eurobarometer data, it will reverse.
+Transatlantic Trends is conducted by the German Marshal Fund, and the Eurobarometer is conducted by the European Commission.
+Our other data are from a variety of other publicly available sources, to be described later.
+Working with the Transatlantic Trends data limited the number of countries in the study sample, but at the same time it increased the number of years covered while the data available from the Eurobarometer increases the number of countries and reduces the range of years.

-We have run four different initial regressions on each of the polling question listed above: an ordinary least squares (OLS) regression, a fixed-effects regression while holding the country constant; a fixed-effects regression holding the year constant, and a fixed effects model holding the two constant.
+The study team has run four different initial regressions on each of the polling question listed above: an ordinary least squares (OLS) regression, a fixed-effects and a random effects.

 All results are listed in the appendix.